PRBonn/pole-localization/README.md

 ## Publication
-If you use our implementation in your academic work, please cite the corresponding [paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/dong2021ecmr.pdf):
+If you use our implementation in your academic work, please cite the corresponding [conference paper](https://www.ipb.uni-bonn.de/wp-content/papercite-data/pdf/dong2021ecmr.pdf) and [journal paper](https://arxiv.org/abs/2208.07364):

 	@InProceedings{dong2021ecmr,
         author = {H. Dong and X. Chen and C. Stachniss}, title = {{Online Range Image-based Pole Extractor for Long-term LiDAR Localization in Urban Environments}}, booktitle = {Proceedings of the European Conference on Mobile Robots (ECMR)}, year = {2021}
+        }

+	@article{dong2022ras,
+	author   = {H. Dong and X. Chen and S. Särkkä and C. Stachniss}, title    = {{Online Pole Segmentation on Range Images for Long-term LiDAR Localization in Urban Environments}}, journal  = arxiv,
+	eprint   = {2208.07364},
+	year     = {2022},
 	}

 ## Dependencies